3.14 Provisions, Contingent Liabilities and Contingent Assets

 3.14.2.
 Contingent Liabilities

-Contingent liability is a possible obligation arising from past events and the existence of which will be confirmed only by the occurrence or non¬ occurrence of one or more uncertain future events not wholly within the control of the Company or a present obligation that arises from past events but is not recognized because it is not possible that an outflow of resources embodying economic benefit will be required to settle the obligations or reliable estimate of the amount of the obligations cannot be made.
+Contingent liability is a possible obligation arising from past events and the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or a present obligation that arises from past events but is not recognized because it is not possible that an outflow of resources embodying economic benefit will be required to settle the obligations or reliable estimate of the amount of the obligations cannot be made.
 The Company discloses the existence of contingent liabilities in Other Notes to financial statements.
 Claims against the Company where the possibility of any outflow of resources in settlement is remote, are not disclosed as contingent liabilities.

 3.14.3.
 Contingent Assets

-Contingent assets are not recognized in Financial Statements since this may result in the recognition of income that may never be realised.
+Contingent assets are not recognized in Financial Statements since this may result in the recognition of income that may never be realized.
 However, when the realisation of income is virtually certain, then the related asset is not a contingent asset and is recognized.

 3.15 Intangible Assets